frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Ted__ A shortened form of Edward, Thaddeus, or Theodore.
 - __Tim__ A masculine given name; it can also be used as a short form of Timothy.
 - __Tom__ Mostly used as a diminutive of Thomas.
+- __Uma__ A given name in various cultures.
+In India, it is the name of the Hindu goddess, who is more commonly known as Parvati.
+In Sanskrit the word _umā_ can further mean “tranquillity,” “splendour,” “fame” and “night.”
 - __Zac__ Zack (and variant spellings Zach, Zac, Zak, Zakk) is sometimes a given name, but more often it is a hypocorism or short form of another given name, usually Zachary in the English speaking world, which derives from Zechariah.
-- __Zev__ Ze’ev (Hebrew: זְאֵב / זאב‎ zeév; alternative spelling: Zeev, Zev, Zeeb, Zeb, Seff) is a name of Hebrew origin which means wolf.
-The given name is a masculine form relatively common among Ashkenazi Jews.
+- __Zev__ Ze’ev (Hebrew: זְאֵב / זאב zeév; alternative spelling: Zeev, Zev, Zeeb, Zeb, Seff), is a name of Hebrew origin which means wolf.
+The given name is a masculine form used among Ashkenazi Jews.
 It is a Biblical name, adapted from a reference to Benjamin in Genesis as a “wolf that raveneth.”
 - __Zig__
 - __Zoe__ A female first name of Greek origin, meaning “Life.”